mogalhriram/DevSearch/README.md

 Python Django Based Web Application.
-Where Developers can showcase theire project work and can also view other developers work.
+Where Developers can showcase their project work and can also view other developers work.